publisha/publisha.github.io/_papers/footnotes.md

 Footnotes are no good for reflowable eBooks!
 You don't actually have a page bottom.
 There are various choices for eBooks depending on the type, the proposed platform and the pBook to eBook workflow.

-> **Note:** You can't use _ibid_ any more.
+> **Note:** You can't use _ibid_ any more. (`Meaning: in the same source`)

 ### For the reflowable eBook

 The reflowable ePub3 format does support popup notes.
 When you export from InDesign to ePub (reflowable), you have an option to convert your *footnotes* to pop-up notes.

+[![Export to reflowable ePub from InDesign gives you the popup notes option](/images/footnotes/image19.png)](/images/footnotes/image19.png)

 This will take the notes from the foot of the page, wrap them in an HTML tag `<aside>` and add the necessary ePub3 classes in the XHTML code.
 In fact you will get an attribute added to the hyperlinked number:

-[![Export to reflowable ePub from InDesign gives you the popup notes option](/images/footnotes/image19.png)](/images/footnotes/image19.png)

 `epub:type="noteref"`